List of Hong Kong national security cases: Adam Ma (15 August 2020)

-Adam Ma Chun-man, nicknamed "Captain America 2.0" for his costumes, is an activist who frequently chanted and displayed pro-independence slogans in various protests.
-He had been arrested multiple times for chanting slogansbeing remanded in prison from November 2020 and was charged with one count of secession; he was accused of chanting slogans, and calling for Hong Kong independence in speeches, on at least 20 public occasions between August and November 2020.
-Ma was not granted bail, and was found guilty on 25 October 2021 after a four-day trial.
-Ma was sentenced to jail for five years and nine months on 11 November 2021.
-On 3 August 2022, after an appeal by Ma, his sentence was reduced to five years.
-This marked the first time that a conviction under the national security law had been successfully challenged.
+Adam Ma Chun-man, nicknamed "Captain America 2.0" for his costumes, had been arrested multiple times for chanting pro-independence slogans.
+He was remanded in prison from November 2020 and charged with one count of secession; he was accused of chanting slogans, and calling for Hong Kong independence in speeches, on at least 20 public occasions between August and November 2020.
+He was not granted bail, and was found guilty on 25 October 2021 after a four-day trial.
+He was sentenced to jail for five years and nine months on 11 November 2021.
+On 3 August 2022, his sentence was reduced on appeal to five years, marking the first time that a conviction under the national security law had been successfully challenged.
+Local media reported on 25 March 2024 that Ma was expected to be released that day, under a rule that allowed reduction of a sentence by a third for good conduct; however, based on an assessment of the case by the Hong Kong Correctional Services officer based on the Safeguarding National Security Ordinance enacted on 23 March, Ma was not released.
+It was reported in June 2024 that Ma had appealed the decision.

 Dragon Slaying Brigade (5 September 2020)

-"Dragon Slaying Brigade" is a group planning to injure or kill police officers, in revenge to the crackdown on protestors.
+"Dragon Slaying Brigade" is a group planning to injure or kill police officers, in revenge to the crackdown on protesters.

 Lai Chun-pong was arrested by the NSD on 5 September 2020 for "conspiracy with intent to injure police officers" in 2019, a non-national security offence.
 According to court documents, Lai and eight others, including three that failed fleeing to Taiwan, were accused of plotting a bomb attack to "slaughter" police during an anti-government protest on 8 December 2019.
 Eventually the case had a total of 13 defendants, some related to protests on 8 December 2019, and to a shooting incident on 20 December 2019.
+The Department of Justice later placed charges under the United Nations (Anti-Terrorism Measures) Ordinance, for the first time since its passage in the early 2000s.

 Ng Wing-tak, a 34-year-old co-founder of online media outlet PPPN International, was arrested by the NSD on 1 October 2020 for conspiracy to injure police officer with intent in December 2019, suspected in connection with the "Dragon Slaying Brigade".
 Ng was released on bail.